-When digital certificates are used by storage systems and clients that access these systems, the supported certificates shall be X.509 version 3 public key certificates that are conformant with the Certificate and Certificate Extension Profile defined in Section 4 of IETF RFC 5280.
+When public key certificates are used by storage systems and clients that access these systems, the supported certificates shall be X.509 version 3 public key certificates that are conformant with the Certificate and Certificate Extension Profile defined in Section 4 of IETF RFC 5280.
+Both the public key contained in the certificate and the signature shall provide at least 112 bits of security.